kerdl/wifu/README.md

 ## Why

-I have a weird infrastructure at work, where the main Windows server connects to a wireless modem by WI-FI and shares that internet by LAN with everyone else.
+I had a weird infrastructure at work, where the main Windows server connects to a wireless modem by WI-FI and shares that internet by LAN with everyone else.